 No, we are a tobacco-free environment, but we do allow eligible clients to use the 10-week cycle of the patch.

 What are the visiting hours for clients enrolled in Residential programs?

-What is the daily schedule like residential clients?
+What is the daily schedule like for residential clients?

 Is MnTC a lock-down facility?